stark-contrast/accessibility-check-action/README.md

             # Defaults to 5000 milliseconds.
             wait_time: 5000

-            # [Required] The URLs that need to be scanned.
-This follows yaml conventions, so either the first example or if you want quotes then leave an empty line
+            # [Required] A list of URLs to be scanned, with each URL belonging to its own line.
+This value follows YAML conventions for multiline strings.
             # Example:
             #     urls:|-
             #          http://localhost:3000